-Business rescue, as defined by the Companies Act 2008, aims to facilitate the rehabilitation of a company that is “financially distressed” by providing for
+Business rescue, as defined by Chapter 6 of the Companies Act 2008, aims to facilitate the rehabilitation of a company that is “financially distressed” by providing for

 A business rescue practitioner is appointed to oversee and supervise on a temporary basis the management, affairs and business of the company and to devise, prepare, develop and implement a business rescue plan.
 The plan will be implemented if approved by creditors and shareholders who have to vote on the plan.

 Do the Directors of an Entity Under BR Have Any Residual Capacity or Authority?